AbdulrahmanFiala/chain_notary/docs/technical/BUILD.md

 Your project will be hosted on your local machine.
 The terminal will display the local canister URLs for your project.
 Open these URLs in your web browser to view the local instance of Chain Notary.

 ### 4.1.
-About the Deployment Script
+About the Local Deployment Script

-The `deploy.sh` script automates several important steps:
+The `local_deploy.sh` script automates several important steps for local development:

 - **Automatic Principal ID Detection**: Automatically retrieves your current DFX identity's principal ID
 - **Environment Variable Setup**: Sets `VITE_PRINCIPAL_ID` for your frontend application